 And it wasn’t a game-changing moment that secured their momentum.
 Rather, it was their win against Georgetown that removed all doubt.
 After beating the Hoyas, VCU turned up the heat even more and took down the Purdue Boilermakers in the third round, then proceeded to shock the Florida State Seminoles in the Sweet 16 round.

 That was followed by a mind-bending victory over No. 1 seed Kansas Jayhawks in the Elite 8 round.
 The Rams were stopped by the Butler Bulldogs in the Final Four, but their deep run in 2011 will always be remembered.

 To this day, VCU remains as the only team in Division I basketball history to have five wins and not advance to the national title game.

 George Mason University (2006)

 The 2005-06 George Mason Patriots were another controversial entry into March Madness.
 No one expected George Mason to last past the first round of the tournament.

 In their first at-large bid entry, George Mason hit the deck running.
 Plowing through the Final Four, they fell to a powerhouse Florida Gators squad.
 The signature game of that George Mason run, however, came prior to the loss to the Gators, when the Patriots embarrassed the No. 1 seed UConn Huskies in an overtime win in the Elite 8 round.

 That run began with the confidence built against the Michigan State Spartans.
-The Spartans were a veteran of the 2004-05 Final Four.
+The Spartans were a veteran of 2004-05 Final Four.